Phxntxm/Bonfire/README.md

 - da_secret: The deviant art Secret, given with the da_id above
 - shard_count: This is the number of shards the bot is split over.
 1 needs to be used if the bot is not being sharded
 - shard_id: This will be the ID of the shard in particular, 0 if sharding is not used
 - extensions: This is a list of the extensions loaded into the bot (check the cogs folder for the extensions available).
-The disabled playlist is a special entry....read that file for what it's purpose is....most likely you will not need it.
+The disabled playlist is a special entry....read that file for what its purpose is....most likely you will not need it.
 Entries in this list need to be separated by ", " like in the example.
 - db_*: This is the information for the rethinkdb database.
 The cert is the certificate used for driver connections